 Most mistakes in restaurant bookkeeping stem from lack of knowledge.
 It’s your responsibility as an owner and operator to learn the tax system for Australian businesses.
 A bookkeeper who specialises in hospitality can guide you through this maze.
 They can clearly explain the different types of taxes for businesses and help you handle tax issues for your restaurant.
 If you have a lot on your plate, hiring a restaurant bookkeeper will keep your business compliant without much fuss.

 - Resorting to incorrect processes to save money.
 If cash flow becomes a problem for your business, watch where you cut corners to survive.
 Some restaurants slip into incorrect processes to stay afloat, not realizing that it will hurt their business in the long run.
 Avoid the temptation to pay staff under the table.
 You won’t have problems with investors, buyers or the ATO if your books accurately reflect your employee wages.
-It’s never too late to get back on top of things, such as employee Superannuation payments – learn about the Superannuation Guarantee Amnesty.
+It’s never too late to get back on top of things, such as employee Superannuation payments.

 - Running personal expenses through business accounts.
 It’s important to separate your personal and business accounts so you have a clear snapshot of your restaurant’s financial situation.
 It also speeds up the process of lodging your BAS and filing tax returns.
 Keeping your personal and business accounts separate right from the beginning will save you a lot of time, money and headache because you won’t need to hire bookkeepers to clean up your books in the future.